 Robert Frank was born in Zurich, Switzerland, in 1924 and emigrated to the United States in 1947.
 He is best known for his seminal book The Americans, first published in 1959, which gave rise to a distinctly new form of photobooks, and his experimental film Pull My Daisy, made in 1959.
 Frank’s other important projects include the books Black White and Things (1954), Lines of My Hand (1972), and the film Cocksucker Blues for the Rolling Stones (1972).
-He divides his time between New York City and Nova Scotia, Canada.
+Frank died on September 9, 2019 at the age of 94.

 - published by Steidl